Senators unveil compromise to reduce drug costs for seniors

-WASHINGTON (AP) — Two senior senators — a Republican and a Democrat — unveiled compromise legislation Tuesday to reduce prescription drug costs for millions of Medicare recipients, while saving money for federal and state health care programs that serve seniors and low-income people.
+WASHINGTON (AP) — Two senior senators — a Republican and a Democrat — unveiled compromise legislation Tuesday to reduce prescription drug costs for millions of Medicare recipients, while saving money for federal and state health care programs serving seniors and low-income people.

-Iowa Republican Charles Grassley and Oregon Democrat Ron Wyden said the bill would for the first time limit drug copays for people with Medicare's "Part D" prescription plan, by capping patients' out-of-pocket costs at $3,100 a year starting in 2022.
+Iowa Republican Charles Grassley and Oregon Democrat Ron Wyden said the bill would for the first time limit drug copays for people with Medicare's "Part D" prescription plan , by capping patients' out-of-pocket costs at $3,100 a year starting in 2022.
 They're hoping to soon have it ready for votes on the Senate floor.

-The bill would also require drugmakers to pay a price hike penalty to Medicare if the cost of their medications goes up faster than inflation.
+It would also require drugmakers to pay a price-hike penalty to Medicare if the cost of their medications goes up faster than inflation.
 Drugs purchased through a pharmacy as well as those administered in doctors' offices would be covered by the new inflation rebates.

+The bill reflects efforts by lawmakers of both parties to move beyond the rancorous debates over the Obama-era Affordable Care Act and instead try to pass legislation that will lower costs for people with health insurance who can still face big expenses as a result of coverage gaps.
+Separate legislation to address "surprise medical bills" has already cleared the Senate Health, Education, Labor and Pensions committee.

 The senators said preliminary estimates from the Congressional Budget Office show that the Medicare program would save $85 billion over 10 years, while seniors would save $27 billion in out-of-pocket costs over the same period, and $5 billion from slightly lower premiums.
 The government would save $15 billion from projected Medicaid costs.